MEDIUM BIOGRAPHY

 Recent projects include three commissions from the Boston Symphony Orchestra.
 Opening (2021), co-commissioned by the Milwaukee Symphony Orchestra and Serge Koussevitzky Music Foundation at the Library of Congress, was premiered by the MSO and broadcast nationally on PBS.
 He has received commissions from the New York Philharmonic, Chamber Music Society of Lincoln Center, Barlow Endowment, Fromm Music Foundation, Tanglewood Music Center, and Aspen Music Festival, and has been honored with a Goddard Lieberson Fellowship and Charles Ives Scholarship from the American Academy of Arts and Letters.
 Nathan has completed residencies at Yellow Barn, Copland House, and American Academy in Rome, and is a 2022 Civitella Ranieri Foundation fellow.

 Nathan’s most recent album, Some Favored Nook, was released in 2023 on New Focus Recordings.
-He serves as Associate Professor of Music at Brown University and is currently the New England Philharmonic’s Composer-in-Residence.
+He serves as Associate Professor of Music at Brown University and is currently the Artistic Director of Collage New Music, a Boston’s oldest contemporary music ensemble, now in its 52nd season, as well as Composer-in-Residence with the New England Philharmonic.
 He received his doctorate from Cornell. www.ericnathanmusic.com.